InsightSoftwareConsortium/ITKIsotropicWavelets/README.md

 - [x] Add Simoncelli, Shannon, Held and Vow Isotropoic Wavelets.
 - [x] Add Shrinker and Expander in spatial domain with no interpolation.
 - [x] Add StructureTensor.
-- [ ] Publish in InsightJournal about implementation and update handle.
+- [x] Publish in InsightJournal about implementation: http://www.insight-journal.org/browse/publication/986
-- [ ] Add simple test to every wavelet (Vow,Held, Simoncelli, Shannon), instead of relying on the implicit testing with the WaveletBankGenerator.
+- [x] Add simple test to every wavelet (Vow,Held, Simoncelli, Shannon), instead of relying on the implicit testing with the WaveletBankGenerator.
-- [ ] Report bug related to VNL with image size being multiple of 3 [21,21,9],
-but generating exception about invalid size.
-More info in the cmake file for tests.

 The work is inspired by the Monogenic Signal from literature, that uses wavelets and riesz filter to provide a multiscale denoise and segmentation